angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 the spicier areas of the card pool.
 This doesn't mean you shouldn't consider new things but do check first as likely it has been tried and rejected before.

-For a list of "off-meta" cards which have been tried before and discussion on them please check out the [playables appendix.](/appendices/playables/).
+For a list of *off-meta* cards which have been tried before and discussion on them please check out the [playables appendix](/appendices/playables/).

 :::row{variant=centered}
 - Drown in the Loch